milos-pujic/playwright-e2e-tests/docs/minikube-setup-mac.md

     minikube docker-env

-It will output list of commands which you need to execute, but also, at the end, commented out, there is command which you can execute and it will do it all for you.
+It will output list of commands which you need to execute, but also, at the end, commented out, there is command which you can execute, and it will do it all for you.

 For Mac that is following command: